-Preconfigured VMs: IaaS providers offer preconfigured VMs with operating systems (OSs), networkconfiguration, etc. The IT users can elect anykindof VMs of their choice.
-The IT users are free to configure VMs from cratch.
-The users can directly start using the VMs as soon as they subscribed to the services.
+Preconfigured VMs: IaaS providers offer preconfigured VMs with operating systems (OSs), networkconfiguration, etc.The IT userscanselect anykindofVMsoftheir choice.
+TheIT users arefree to configure VMs fromscratch.
+The users can directly start using the VMs as soon as theysubscribed to the services.

 Metered services: IaaS allows the IT users to rent the computing resources insteadofbuying it.
-The services consumed by the IT user will be measured, and the users will be charged by the IaaS providers based onthe amount ofusage.
+The services consumed by the IT user will be measured, and the users will be charged by the IaaS providers based on the amount of usage.